 PRP Injections for Hair Loss Technique

 PRP injections for hair loss are performed in office and require minimal preparation by the patient.
-A topical numbing cream is applied to the scalp about half hour prior to the treatment to improve patient discomfort during the procedure.
+A topical numbing cream is applied to the scalp about half an hour prior to the treatment to improve patient discomfort during the procedure.
 Your medical provider will draw some of your own blood in order to prepare the PRP solution.
 Your blood is spun down using a centrifuge in a special PRP extracting tube.
 The PRP solution is removed from your own blood and small amounts of PRP are injected into the scalp experiencing hair loss or thinning hair.

 Usually 4-6 treatments sessions are advised 4-6 weeks apart.
-Hair texture, thickness and growth of new hair follicles will begin as soon as 2 weeks after initial treatment.
+Hair texture, thickness, and growth of new hair follicles will begin as soon as 2 weeks after initial treatment.
 We advise patients to wait 3-6 months after initial treatment before assessing final results.

 Cost of PRP Injections for Hair Restoration

 PRP Treatments cost $1000 per session.
 Typically 4-6 treatment sessions are recommended spaced 4-6 weeks apart.

 - For 2 weeks before your appointment avoid nuts, seeds, fish, fish oil, NSAIDs, supplements, and anything that prolongs bleeding.
 This will significantly help minimize bruising, bleeding and swelling after your injections.
 Read our Guidelines on Foods and Medications to Avoid Prior to Injections.